Hengle/ShaderAccessor/README.md

 # ShaderAccessor
 Define the structure, assign values to shader parameters using C# reflection,work at unity

 For many variants of the shader, or will use C# to change the shader parameters at runtime.
-If the assignments are all hand-coded, it is really inhuman.
+If the assignments or UI are all hand-coded, it is really inhuman.
 So I wrote this tool, used C# reflection for shader parameter assignment.
 Performance is definitely not as good as hand-coded, but it can avoid a lot of troubles and mistakes.

 #Examples,more see "ShaderAccessorTest.cs"